fleetdm/fleet/tools/api/README.md

 ```

 Some quick Python to pull all Vuln software per host
 Might be better to do this _backwards_ by host instead of by the software.
-Attempted to use parallel threading to make it run faster, only helps a little.
+Attempting to use parallel threading to make it run faster, only helps a little.
 can adjust `structure` to display what info you want.